Visitor Policy Changes at UChicago Medicine for COVID-19

 You’ll need to stay home for 72 hours after you recover.

 Testing is available for those with COVID-19 symptoms, which include fever, cough, stuffy nose, sinus pain, difficulty breathing, inability to smell or taste and body aches.
 However, you must be screened before you can be tested.
-Call our screening hotline or complete a MyChart screening questionnaire.
+Complete a MyChart screening questionnaire.
 Our providers will determine if you are eligible to be tested.

 COVID-19 testing is not available without an appointment.
 Swab collection visits typically take several minutes to complete.
 You will receive information on how to self-isolate and monitor for symptoms after your visit and will get follow-up phone calls with your test results in one to two days.